clavisound/SlimLoRa/README.md

 # TODO's (PR's welcome) - In order of importance.

+- [ ] MAC command `NEW_CHANNEL_REQ` is not properly implemented.
+SlimLoRa responds with "fine" to help LNS stop sends downlinks but in reality it does not modify the channels and DR's.
 - [ ] Join back-off
 - [ ] Extern variable for Duty Cycle if the application can provide time.
 - [ ] Confirmed Uplink